-

 Accent Lighting

-Below is a chart with our recommended lamp types for recessed lighting and their specifications.
-They are separated (color coded) by fixture size and type.
+Below is a chart with our recommended lamp types for light bulbs for recessed lighting and their specifications.
+These recommendations are categorized by fixture size and type, helping you choose the perfect solution for your setup.

 Lamp |